vecna/trackmap/README.md

     ./perform_analysis.py -c NAME_OF_YOUR_COUNTRY

+## Options

+  * **-i**: To be used when you're in an *Instable Internet Connection*, like, a wifi with many packet loss.
+  * **-o**: Specify a different output directory: **needed** when are performed multiple tests.
+  * **-d**: disable the data delivery to us.
+Permit to collect the data and have the file local.
-If you have not installed phantom 1.9.2 on the path specified above, but are using your distribution's phantomjs, add the option **-l** (local phantom):
+  * **-l**: If you have not installed phantom 1.9.2 on the path specified above, and you want use your distribution's phantomjs.

-    ./perform_analysis.py -c NAME_OF_YOUR_COUNTRY -l

-To see a list of countries, just tape something random, the script show the available countries (or check [here](https://github.com/vecna/helpagainsttrack/tree/master/verified_media) )
+To see a list of countries, just tape *./perform_analysis.py -c something*: the script show the available countries (or check yourself [here](https://github.com/vecna/helpagainsttrack/tree/master/verified_media) )

 ### Clean the data